 - Interns live with about six host families throughout the year.
 They may request specific host families, or Labo will assign them to appropriate families.

 - • Labo provides round-trip airfare to Japan.

-• From internships beginning in 2019, interns will receive a stipend of 50,000 yen (net) per month.
+• Interns receive a stipend of 50,000 yen (net) per month.
 Labo pays the Japanese taxes, but Interns are responsible for any taxes in their home country.

 • Labo provides host families for Interns, and hotel stays when traveling.
 Meals are taken with the host families, except for lunch, which is the responsibility of the Intern.

 • All transportation costs in Japan are borne by Labo except for private travel.

 • Interns are enrolled in Japan’s National Healthcare Plan insurance program.
 Labo will pay all premiums.
 Interns are responsible for 30% of the total medical fees for the treatment of injury or illness specified in the insurance plan.

 - We are now accepting applications for the 2023-2024 Labo Intern Program.
 The deadline for applications has been extended to February 24, 2023.
 For digital submissions, please send a scanned copy of your application to firstname.lastname@example.org (transcripts and references should be sent separately).
 For more information, please contact the Intern Coordinator.